UK's Truss defends economic plan that sent pound tumbling

 She spoke after the Bank of England took emergency action Wednesday to stabilize U.K. financial markets and head off a crisis in the broader economy after the government spooked investors with sweeping tax cuts that many see as benefiting the wealthy, to be paid for by a surge of public borrowing.

-Truss told BBC local radio that she had to “take urgent action to get our economy growing, get Britain moving and also deal with inflation.”
+Truss told BBC that she had to “take urgent action to get our economy growing, get Britain moving and also deal with inflation.”

 “Of course, lots of measures we have announced won’t happen overnight.
 We won’t see growth come through overnight,” she said.
 “What is important is that we are putting this country on a better trajectory for the long term.”